 Suite Rental – the Best Option

 Suite leasing is the new standard for beauty professionals.
-Suite leasing quickly evolved because it has the advantage of being able to completely control your environment in your own mini salon without all the headaches of salon ownership.
+Suite leasing quickly evolved because it has the advantage of being able to completely control your environment in your own mini salon without all the headaches and overhead of salon ownership.
 You are not responsible for maintenance issues and repairs.
 Your salon is personally yours….your décor, your music (or no music if that’s what you prefer), your hours.
 You have 24/7 access every day of the year.
 In addition, the owner of Salon Meyerland operates it and is available at all times.
 We are very hands on and are constantly striving to make Salon Meyerland even better than it already is!